rotexsoft/leanorm/README.md

 These are the branches in this repository:

 - **master:** meant to be in sync with the the branch containing the latest stable release of this package.
-Currently in sync with the **4.x** branch.
-- **4.x:** contains code for the 4.x versions of this package.
 - **3.x:** contains code for the 3.x versions of this package.
 Only bug fixes should be added to this branch.
 This branch is feature complete.
 - **2.2.x:** contains code for the 2.2.x versions of this package.
 Only bug fixes should be added to this branch.
 This branch is feature complete.
 - **1.X:** contains code for the **1.X** versions of this package.
 This branch is abandoned.